groupsjr/hummingbird/README.md

 So we put together Hummingbird...
 It's a barebones grid and file sturcture for starting small dev projects.

-Group SJR
+Authors
 =========

-Hummingbird was made by Cody J. Landstrom and Alex Mejias at Group SJR.
+Hummingbird was made by Cody J. Landstrom and Alex Mejias.

 WTFPL License